chaos-polymtl/lethe/doc/source/parameters/dem/model_parameters.rst

 Load balancing
 -----------------------

 Load-balancing updates the distribution of the subdomains between the processes in parallel simulation to achieve better computational performance (less simulation time).
-Three load-balancing methods are available in Lethe-DEM: ``once``, ``frequent``, or ``dynamic``.
+Three load-balancing methods are available in Lethe: ``once``, ``frequent``, or ``dynamic``.

 The total weight of each cell with particles in load-balancing is defined as: